MMosley502/LEGUP/Light-Up-Rules.md

 [![bkc4sV.th.jpg](https://iili.io/bkc4sV.th.jpg)](https://freeimage.host/i/bkc4sV)

 Rule comes directly from Rule #3.
-Use this rule when following a derivation that leads to a black tile being surrounded by more light bulbs than required
+There is no way to lower the number of bulbs to match the black square that they surround

 ## Direct Rules
 ### Empty Cells in Light